K0IN/Notify/readme.md

 - Start a discussion on [GitHub Discussions](https://github.com/K0IN/Notify/discussions)
 - Open an [new issue](https://github.com/K0IN/Notify/issues/new)

-## Ready to Get Notified? 🚀

-Join our open-source community and take advantage of Notify's incredible features in your projects!
-It's time to level up your notification game!

 ## Credits to the Amazing Developers! 🙏

 Huge shout-out to the talented folks who made this possible!
 We've built on the fantastic web push code from [gauntface](https://github.com/gauntface) and, not to forget, we use the [Google Icon Font](https://fonts.google.com/icons).